Man open fires on driver in Georgetown road rage incident

 "My granddaughter is scared to death of getting back in the car," said Sean.

-Sean says his son and two young grandchildren were the victims of a road rage incident while driving northbound on IH 35 to Georgetown.
+Sean says his son and two young grandchildren were the victims of a road rage incident while driving northbound on I-35 to Georgetown.

 Sean says his son is still shaken up from the incident and was not able to share the story himself.
 That night, Sean says his son was trying to get out of the man's way, but the traffic made it nearly impossible.
 Georgetown police confirm this happened around 8 p.m.